atuschek0/ros1-noetic-to-ros2-jazzy-demo/README.md

 ## Raspberry Pi

 My publishers support real DHT22 on a Pi.
 Please enable the `gpio_pin `parameter and install the sensor library (notes in `MIGRATION_NOTES.md`).
 Synthesized sensor data is set to the default to keep my demo portable.

+## Docs

+-  This README was authored in Markdown and edited with Ghostwriter on KDE.
+-  GIFs recorded from the Koocha screen capturing tool